 Since then there’s been a slow awakening at this end of the Valley.
 Soapbox Beer opened a block away in an old dance studio, and Ben Williamson, Tyron Simon and Frank Li’s 22 Agnes will open just up the hill in 2020.
 Baja, Dan Quinn’s swish new Mexican restaurant, is just weeks away.

 But in terms of size, at least, they all pale in comparison to Foresters Restaurant and Bar.
-The 140-seat collaboration between FV developer Tim Gurner and Signature Hospitality Group opens in the heritage-listed Forester’s Hall at the bottom of the enormous FV Peppers hotel and residences on Thursday.
+The 140-seat collaboration between FV developer Tim Gurner and Signature Hospitality Group opened in early July in the heritage-listed Forester’s Hall at the bottom of the enormous FV Peppers hotel and residences.
 The intention is for it to help activate the entire area.

 “There’s a major development at the train station and [The Coterie] development behind us [on Alfred Street],” says Foresters general manager Simon Barnes. “[There’s a lot of investment] in this area and … it’s going to bring a lot of people through.”